Build a Homepage from Scratch

 Translating this into HTML is pretty straight forward:

-- We just need to use a semantic tag if one exists, otherwise create your own using the
+• We just need to use a semantic tag if one exists, otherwise create your own using the section tag and its id attribute.

 <body>